 Is that a 3D model?
 Is that a combination of two completely different images?
-That’s the comments I got after I posted my shots from Desintegraded series, where tomato, chili pepper, and broccoli looked vaporizing into a colorful cloud.
+These are the comments I got after I posted my shots from my Desintegraded series, where a tomato, chilli pepper, and broccoli seem to vaporize into a colorful cloud.

-No, that’s not 3D or any elaborate post-processing.
+No, it’s not 3D or any elaborate post-processing.
 This effect was made in-camera.
-Or, to be exact, in a fish tank.
-Welcome to the colorful world of paint in water photography.
+Welcome to the colorful world of paint in water photography!

-Let’s see how we can create amazing paint shapes underwater and step up our creative still life photography.
+Let’s see how you can create amazing paint shapes underwater and step up your creative still life photography.

 You can put an amazing cloud of paint behind a perfume bottle.
 Or pour some paint inside a martini glass and make a ‘cloud cocktail’.